Here’s What I’m up to Now

 Eventually I graduated, and as someone with a Music Education degree I went to the Job Forums to look for a Band or other Music Teacher position and was unsuccessful after many weeks of applying for jobs, so with the help of some colleagues, I started down the route of being a freelance music educator.
 I taught many sectionals across Gwinnett County, private brass lessons through the New School of Music, and even Substitute taught for some band directors and a few other teachers.
 A few highlights from this era of my life were that I got to play tuba in the Centennial Alumni Band at the 2019 Kappa Kappa Psi and Tau Beta Sigma National Convention in Stillwater, Oklahoma; I helped to start up and help engrave pieces for Pinnacle Brass Publishing; and I helped to start the Nu Mu Alumni Association and became the first president, a title I held for the first 5 years.

 Then COVID hit and I was able to continue teaching a few lessons online and continue engraving for Pinnacle Brass, but a lot of my other work dried up instantly.
 Come the summer of 2020 I attended the online IET Festival and got to have a lesson with two great tuba/euph professors, Dr. Matt Hightower and Dr. Gail Robertson, as a result of having a lesson with the latter, Dr. Robertson, she invited me to come study at her school and work towards a Master’s degree in Music Performance on tuba.
-Of course I accepted and less than two months later I was moving from Georgia to Arkansas to go and study at the University of Central Arkansas!
+I accepted and less than two months later I was moving from Georgia to Arkansas to go and study at the University of Central Arkansas!
 This was a great decision as I learned a lot, was able to level up my tuba playing exponentially, and most importantly met some really great colleagues that I still keep in contact with.
-Some highlights from this era - I played in the Denis Winter Memorial Tuba Euphonium Quintet and we even competed at the 2022 International Women’s Brass Conference; I was a Music Theory Graduate Assistant for my second year there; I conducted the UCA Tuba Euphonium Krewe at the 2022 Southeast Regional Tuba Euphonium Conference(SERTEC); and I got to meet Gene Pokorny of the Chicago Symphony and have a lesson with him!
-It was a great experience to study here, its a great place to go for a bachelor’s if you live in Arkansas and a great place to go for your Master’s!
+Some highlights from this era - I played in the Denis Winter Memorial Tuba Euphonium Quintet and we even competed at the 2022 International Women’s Brass Conference; I was a Music Theory Graduate Assistant for my second year there; I conducted the UCA Tuba Euphonium Krewe at the 2022 South Central Regional Tuba Euphonium Conference(SCRTEC); and I met Gene Pokorny of the Chicago Symphony and had a lesson with him!
+It was a great experience to study here, its a great place to go for a bachelor’s if you live in Arkansas and a great place to go for your Master’s regardless of where you are from!

 The last thing I’ll mention here is just to say in addition to starting back with teaching sectionals and such when returning from my master’s degree, I also started getting more serious with streaming and recording videos for my Youtube page.
 Prior to that I had made a few videos and done a handful of streams, but nothing as substantial as what I’ve done in the last almost 3 years aside from one de-listed video.
 I may not have a stable schedule with content creation, but I really enjoy doing it and sharing my knowledge and entertaining people from potentially all over the globe!